Reviewing Northeast Indiana Bancorp (NIDB) and The Competition

 |2.38

-As a group, “Federal savings institutions” companies have a potential upside of 26.49%.
-Given Northeast Indiana Bancorp’s rivals higher possible upside, analysts plainly believe Northeast Indiana Bancorp has less favorable growth aspects than its rivals.
+As a group, “Federal savings institutions” companies have a potential upside of 23.09%.
+Given Northeast Indiana Bancorp’s peers higher probable upside, analysts plainly believe Northeast Indiana Bancorp has less favorable growth aspects than its peers.

 Risk and Volatility

-Northeast Indiana Bancorp has a beta of 0.39, meaning that its stock price is 61% less volatile than the S&P 500.
-Comparatively, Northeast Indiana Bancorp’s rivals have a beta of 0.56, meaning that their average stock price is 44% less volatile than the S&P 500.
+Northeast Indiana Bancorp has a beta of 0.4, meaning that its share price is 60% less volatile than the S&P 500.
+Comparatively, Northeast Indiana Bancorp’s peers have a beta of 0.54, meaning that their average share price is 46% less volatile than the S&P 500.

 Profitability

-This table compares Northeast Indiana Bancorp and its rivals’ net margins, return on equity and return on assets.
+This table compares Northeast Indiana Bancorp and its peers’ net margins, return on equity and return on assets.

 |Net Margins